 - Your bag tag will display the current flight’s information until it’s swapped out for a new set of flights (a future reservation).

 Not only will this new system lead to 40% less time spent checking in, according to Alaska, but the airline will also save a significant amount of paper and other hard goods normally required to print and label each bag.
 Alaska isn’t the first to do this — other carriers, such as Oneworld airlines Qantas and British Airways have implemented similar systems before.

 Unfortunately, you’ll only be able to check in your bag up to 24 hours prior to your flight, according to Alaska, which is a severe limitation.
 For example, you may not know you’re checking a bag until the last minute, in which case you’d still need to visit an airport agent.

-Alaska Airlines is also introducing a self-bag drop system, which the airline is trialing at San Jose (SJC).
-With this process, customers check in and tag their bags entirely on their own, a process that’s used currently by many European carriers.
+Alaska Airlines has also introduced a self-bag drop system, which the airline is trialing at San Jose (SJC).
+With this process, customers check in and tag their bags entirely on their own … a process that’s used currently by many European carriers.